Veterinary Medical Internships in Latin America & the Caribbean

 A veterinary medical internship abroad in Latin America and the Caribbean is a wonderful way to gain invaluable international experience with the overall routine treatment of animals and pets.
 For individuals on a gap year, studying veterinary medicine at university, or wanting a career break that will broaden their horizons, Projects Abroad offers a veterinary internship in Mexico, a unique cross-cultural exchange that will enhance your résumé and increase your prospects within veterinary medical field.

 Working as A Veterinary Medical Intern in Latin America & the Caribbean

-As a veterinary medical intern in Latin America and the Caribbean, you will gain valuable and practical experience at whichever project you choose, whether you are helping rehabilitate wild animals at a care and rescue center in Guadalajara, Mexico, or shadowing local vets at a clinic in Córdoba, Argentina.
+As a veterinary medical intern in Latin America and the Caribbean, you will gain valuable and practical experience at whichever project you choose, whether you are helping rehabilitate falcons in Guadalajara, Mexico, or shadowing local vets at a clinic in Córdoba, Argentina.
 As an intern, you will be involved in many areas, such as feeding animals, and cleaning and repairing enclosures.
 Interns also have the opportunity to assist the specialists in retraining the animals to live independently, helping them to improve skills they may have lost, or never fully developed, while in captivity.